kubernetes/enhancements/keps/sig-node/4639-oci-volume-source/README.md

   - Which API(s):
   - Estimated increase:
 -->

+Potentially for credential plugins to give node image pull credentials, but it doesn't need to.

 ###### Will enabling / using this feature result in increasing size or count of the existing API objects?